maartaud/frontpy/README.md

 Currently, FrontPy allows you to automatically download ERA5 and GFS data (u, v, temperature, specific humidity) for calculating TFP and identifying fronts.
 To do this, enter "ERA5" or "GFS" in the **model_name** parameter.

 If you want to use your own files, all variables must be contained in one netcdf file.
-In this case, enter None (or do not assign a value at all) in **model_name** parameter.
-You must provide the path to the netcdf file in the **filepath** parameter, which should include u, v, specific humidity and temperature.
+In this case, do not assign any value for the **model_name** parameter.
+Instead, you must provide the path to the netcdf file in the **filepath** parameter, which should include u, v, specific humidity and temperature.

 **Note:** The default values have only been tested for the Southern Hemisphere.